heikkipora/gitlab-radiator/README.md

 ## Contributing

 Pull requests are welcome.
 Kindly check that your code passes ESLint checks by running ```npm run eslint``` first.
-Integration tests are run automatically on Travis for all branches and PRs.
+Integration tests are (for now) skipped for pull request builds on Travis as they depend on a secret API token.

 ## Contributors
  - Antti Oittinen ([codegeneralist](https://github.com/codegeneralist))